Which city is cheaper, Zadar or Cesky Krumlov?

 These are the overall average travel costs for the two destinations.

-If you're trying to decide where to visit between Cesky Krumlov or Zadar, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Cesky Krumlov or Zadar, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Cesky Krumlov is a beautiful town located in Southern Bohemia in the Czech Republic.
 It sits along the Vltava River and is home to just over 13,000 residents.
 The town has many Baroque buildings as well as many pleasant cafes, restaurants and bars.
 It also has the second largest castle in the Czech Republic, and a beautiful old town square.
 The town remains very similar to how it was in the 18th century.
 Many of the buildings are well maintained, and many have been restored to their original beauty.
 The city is also a UNESCO World Heritage site, and has become a very popular tourist destination.
 During the summer months tourists may outnumber the local population.